Cody Bellinger Player Props: Cubs vs. Yankees

-Cody Bellinger and his .500 on-base percentage over his past 10 games (148 points higher than his season-long percentage), will be in action for the Chicago Cubs against the New York Yankees and Carlos Rodon on July 7 at 7:05 PM ET.
+On Saturday, Cody Bellinger (.524 on-base percentage in past 10 games, 165 points above season-long percentage) and the Chicago Cubs face the New York Yankees, whose starting pitcher will be Gerrit Cole.
+First pitch is at 1:05 PM ET.

-In his last game, he reached base in all four of his plate appearances (4-for-4 with a double, a home run and three RBI) against the Brewers.
+In his last appearance, he strung together two hits (going 2-for-3 with a home run and an RBI) against the Yankees.

 Cody Bellinger Game Info & Props vs. the Yankees